KillsbotX/KillsbotsX/README.md

 The folder we have uploaded contains:

-A folder named ¨t-photos¨ with a normal photo of the tree members of the team: Kathiusca Arcia, Sofia Barrias and Estyfen Adames.
+A folder named ¨t-photos¨ with a normal photo and a funny photo of the tree members of the team: Kathiusca Arcia, Sofia Barrias and Estyfen Adames.

 A folder named ¨v-photos¨ with six vehicle photos from every side, from top and bottom.